 And the process of cooking is super easy.
-If you are thinking of taking a break from your regular pancake mornings, this recipe just fits you in the best way.
+If you are thinking of taking a break from your regular pancake mornings, this recipe fits you best.

-Here's an excellent savory breakfast, that gives a zing to kick start the day.
-This is naturally a vegan and a vegetarian breakfast.
+Here's an excellent savory breakfast with a zing to kick-start the day.
+This is naturally a vegan and vegetarian breakfast.

-For some food, you do not have really to taste it say "GOOD".
-By hearing the name and its ingredients, you can absolutely guess that.
-These zucchini pancakes are one such recipe, that is loved by everyone, with regular ingredients.
+You do not have to taste some food and say, "GOOD."
+By hearing the name and its ingredients, you can guess that.
+These zucchini pancakes are one such recipe that is loved by everyone, with regular ingredients.

-Korean zucchini pancake is very easy to make, and just a healthy twist of regular breakfast pancakes.
+Korean zucchini pancake is easy to make and a healthy twist to regular breakfast pancakes.

-With the same recipe, many variations can be made, with the same batter made for this recipe that can be used to make zucchini cake pops as well.
+Many variations can be made with the same recipe, with the same batter made for this recipe that can also be used to make zucchini cake pops.

-To have an idea, you may also check the Blueberry cake pop recipe, which was published on my blog sometime earlier.
+To have an idea, you may also check the spicy French toast.

-It is made the exact same way as American pancakes are made, in spite of regular maple syrup the savory soy sauce dipping is served.
+It is made the exact same way American pancakes are made; despite regular maple syrup, the savory soy sauce dipping is served.
 But the dipping sauce makes all the difference.

 You feel the difference in every bite.
 And gives the pleasure of seeing the other side of the globe on your plates.
 Am I exaggerating?
 No, I'm not.